Bitwarden Review 2023: A Good Choice for Secure Passwords?

 Conclusion

-Bitwarden does a lot of things right: The relatively young password manager excels thanks to its intuitive apps, reliable autofill, and practical security features.
-Further sweetening the pot are its affordable price and highly usable free version.
+Bitwarden does many things right: It excels thanks to its intuitive apps, reliable autofill, and practical security features.
+Further sweetening the pot is its affordable price and highly usable free version.

-Unfortunately, Bitwarden does suffer from a few shortcomings here and there.
-For example, autofill doesn't work as well in the mobile app as it does on the desktop.
-We also weren't thrilled to see that some at-cost add-ons, even for premium subscribers, feature in the mix.
+Unfortunately, Bitwarden does have some minor issues.
+For example, autofill wasn't as reliable in the mobile app as on the desktop.
+We also weren't thrilled to see some at-cost add-ons, even for paying subscribers.
 All the same, owing to the service's affordability, this isn't the end of the world.

 Overall, Bitwarden offers excellent performance at an affordable price.